Chapter 1. The Role of Business Analyst and Analytics

 Business Problems Solved by Analytics

 As mentioned, analytics without results would not provide business value to an organization.
-To provide more clarity on the value of analytics, I will explore some of the different business problems addressed by analytics.
-The first example I will look at is improving the decision making process.
+To provide more clarity on the value of analytics, we will explore some of the different business problems addressed by analytics.
+The following examples include better decision making, campaign optimization, and other examples from Marriott and UPS.

 The goal of many organizations includes becoming data-driven and making better decisions.
-For example, a leader of a financial technology organization wanted to increase the use of data by making business data available to departments.
-Historically, the IT department had control over the data and this prevented collaboration between internal departments.
-Dashboards were created to make data consistent and shareable resulting in removing hours in report preparation by IT and data being available real-time for decision making.
-Prior to this, data was only available after preparation by the IT department (https://hbr.org/2006/01/competing-on-analytics).
+For example, a leader of a fintech organization wanted to increase the use of data by making business data available to departments.
+Historically, the IT department had control over the data, and this prevented collaboration between departments.
+Dashboards were created to make data consistent and shareable, which resulted in removing hours in report preparation by IT and data being available in real time for decision making.
+Prior to this, data was available only after preparation by the IT department.

-An online business wanted to have insight into customer activity and the life cycle to optimize marketing campaigns where the business was able to optimize marketing campaigns and make quicker decisions on how to increase customer satisfaction and brand loyalty (https://hbr.org/2006/01/competing-on-analytics).
+An online business wanted to have insight into customer activity and the life cycle to optimize marketing campaigns and make quicker decisions on how to increase customer satisfaction and brand loyalty.

 Marriott International has leveraged analytics to determine the optimal price for rooms using an analytics process called revenue management.
-Marriott has used analytics to develop systems that optimize offerings to customers and determine customer churn to their competitors.
-The analytics are in the hands of revenue managers to make the best decisions on pricing which directly determines the profit margin for the company.
+Marriott has leveraged analytics for total optimization.
+Marriott has used analytics to develop systems that optimize offerings to customers and determine customer churn, or what number of customers switch to their competitors.
+The analytics are in the hands of revenue managers to make the best decisions on pricing, which directly determines the profit margin for the company.

 Logistics cannot be successful without the application of operations management and analytics.
-UPS uses analytics to track packages real-time and predicting customer churn as well as root cause analysis of problems.
-An example includes UPS can accurately predict customer churn by reviewing delivery patterns and complaints.
-If a customer is predicted to churn, a salesperson contacts the customer to resolve the problem before churn can happen
+UPS uses analytics to track packages in real time and predict customer churn as well as root-cause analysis of problems.
+For example, UPS can accurately predict customer churn by reviewing patterns and complaints.
+If a customer is predicted to churn, a salesperson contacts the customer to resolve the problem before churn can happen.

-Imagine being able to protect profit margin and prevent customer churn.
-What is the value of both of these analytical enabled capabilities to these organizations?
+Imagine being able to protect the profit margin and prevent customer churn.
+What is the value of both of these analytics-enabled capabilities to these organizations?
+Also consider how a business analyst would be needed for process and other business context to make these capabilities possible.

 Collaboration with Other Teams

-Organizations tend to have siloed data, which means data is not centralized or integrated hindering an enterprise view.
-Additionally, business expertise can be siloed as well.
+Organizations tend to have siloed data, which means data is not centralized or integrated to the point where it is possible to see an enterprise view.
+Additionally, business expertise can focus on a department or a particular area.
 Analytics is rarely focused on one data source or part of a process.
 Business analytics are necessary to bridge the different areas of expertise and understand the impact of analytics.

 An example of this would be the use of a predictive model.
-A model can be created for predicting customer churn, but there could be many different factors that impact a customer’s experience.
-Marketing, sales, customer care, product warranty could all be touch points experienced by a customer.
+A model can be created for predicting customer churn, for example, but there could be many different factors that impact a customer’s experience.
+Marketing, sales, customer care, and product warranty could all be touching points experienced by a customer.
 How would an analytics project consider how these different viewpoints and processes impact churn?
 Business analysts help bridge these different areas and provide a horizontal view of the business versus a vertical one.

 Skill Sets Used in Analytics

 Math and statistics are some of the different skill sets mentioned in analytics.
 To expand on these further, business analysts become skilled at using different analytical techniques leveraged in the different analytical stages (descriptive, diagnostic, discovery, predictive, and prescriptive).
-Many of these techniques will be covered in chapters that follow, but analysts can be expected to understand descriptive and inferential statistics, applied math, some software development, and the analytical life cycle - all of which will be covered.
+Many of these techniques will be covered in chapters that follow, but analysts can be expected to understand descriptive and inferential statistics, applied math, some software development, and the analytical life cycle—all of which will be covered in the following sections.

 Python and R

-The current trend in analytics is to use open source tools, and Python and R are the leading tools.
-Python is a full programming language which covers the programming capabilities to complete the data engineering as well as the machine learning algorithms to create models.
+The current trend in analytics is to use open source tools: the leading tools are Python and R. Python is a full programming language that covers the programming capabilities to complete the data engineering as well as the machine learning algorithms to create models.
 R is used for statistics and analysis with strong visualization capabilities.
-Both are fueled by the different packages and libraries available.
+Both tools are fueled by the different packages and libraries available.

-Statisticians and academics developed R and it currently has over 12 thousand packages available in its open source repository.
-Each package (synonymously used with library) contains different statistical capabilities that may be needed by a business analyst.
-R has strengths with its visualization capabilities and the ability to publish findings in a document.
+Statisticians and academics developed R, and it currently has more than 12,000 packages available in its open source repository.
+Each package (synonymously used with library) contains many statistical capabilities needed by a business analyst.
+R surpasses Python with its output through visualization and the ability to publish findings in a document.
+The largest drawback to R is the ability to use the code in a production environment.
+While possible to do, R is hard to automate and use for operational processing.

-Python has the same capabilities as R, but excels at deploying and implementing large scale analytics.
+Python has the same capabilities as R but excels at deploying and implementing large-scale analytics.
 Python code is easier to maintain and support.
 It was first a programming language before it was used in analytics.
-Today, most machine learning capabilities are available in Python first, then they become available in R. Python uses application programming interfaces (APIs) easily and if you wish to productionalize your machine learning code, Python is the simplest approach.
+Today, most machine learning capabilities are available in Python first, then R. Python uses application programming interfaces (APIs) easily, and if you want to productionalize your machine learning code, Python is the simplest approach.

 Summary

-In this chapter I focused on introducing the business analyst and the role of the business analyst in the analytics process.
-A business analyst role can take on several forms, but basically, a business analyst focuses on understanding and defining the requirements of business problems, working with data and providing business context to the data, reviewing the results of testing, and ensuring the business stakeholders are represented correctly in problem resolution.
-I also introduced the concept of analytics and how a business analyst gets engaged in the different analytics techniques.
+This chapter focused on introducing the business analyst and the role of the business analyst in the analytics process.
+A business analyst role can take on several forms, but at the heart of the role, a business analyst focuses on understanding the requirements to address a business problem, working with data and providing business context to the data, reviewing the results of testing, and ensuring the business stakeholders are represented correctly in problem resolution.
+We also got introduced to the concept of analytics and how a business analyst gets engaged in the different analytics techniques.
 Business analysts are critical to analytics success due to business expertise and ensuring business value.

 Get Modern Business Analytics now with the O’Reilly learning platform.